128technology/docs/docs/bcp_dhcp_relay_overview.md

 ## DHCP Relay with BGP over SVR

-By default, the SSR will auto-generate service-routes and services for each DHCP server on the connected branch.
+By default, the SSR will auto-generate service-routes and services for each DHCP server.
 This is good for SVR without BGP.
 To make DHCP relay work with BGP over SVR, we need to make additional changes to the auto-generated configuration **after** the auto-generation of configuration objects is complete.

 Please review DHCP Relay with SVR for tenant and network-interface configurations.